Emerge/level-subkey/README.md

 ### Subkey.subkey()

-Create(or get from a global cache) a new Subkey instance:
+Create(or get from a global cache) a new Subkey instance, and load the value if this key is exists on the database

 * Subkey.subkey(keyPath, options, readyCallback)
+  * = Subkey.path(keyPath, options, readyCallback)
 * Subkey.subkey(keyPath, readyCallback)
+  * = Subkey.path(keyPath, readyCallback)

 * arguments: